 For adding your payment details, go to ‘Settings’ –> ‘Payments’ tab.
 Here you can see which payment methods are available and enable/disable your preferred ones.

 WooCommerce themes blend with whatever theme you would have chosen for your WordPress site.
 In order to decide whether you want a new theme or not, answer this simple question:

 The default theme WooCommerce would apply to your store is called Storefront.
 Through the preview option, you can see what this would look like.
-But in case you do not like the Storefront theme, the best option is to visit ThemeForest, which is the largest directory of premium themes for WordPress (and of course, WooCommerce).
+But if you do not like the Storefront theme, the best option is to visit ThemeForest, the largest directory of premium themes for WordPress (and of course, WooCommerce).

 - Decide how your products will be displayed

 Settings –> Products –> Display.
 Now you would be able to see how you want your products and categories to be displayed.

 - Decide how your shopping cart and checkout pages would be displayed

 Dashboard –> Pages.
 Now you can select ‘shopping cart’ page to edit and customise it according to the theme you want.
 Along with this, you can select ‘checkout’ page to edit and customise the same.